vishnu2848/Notepad/README.md

-### Python Django web application for a notepad application using SQL
+### Python Django web application for a notepad using SQL

 ### Instructions